 Apartment Under Construction For Sale in Albufeira Portugal

-This first floor 3 Bed, 2 Bath Apartment Under Construction For Sale in Albufeira Portugal offers sea views and just 250 meters to the beach.
-The property is a 5 minute walk to amenities and local beaches and just 30 minutes to Faro airport.
+This ground floor 3 Bed, 2 Bath Apartment Under Construction For Sale in Albufeira Portugal offers sea views and is just 250 meters from the beach.
+The property is within walking distance to local amenities and just 30 minutes to Faro airport.

 Apartment Under Construction For Sale in Albufeira Portugal Details:

 En-Suite bedroom with fitted wardrobes and access to a balcony